David Sutton (archivist): International archival researcher

 Sutton was chair/président of the Section for Archives of Literature and Art (SLA) of the International Council on Archives (ICA) from 2010 to 2021, having been approached to take on this role at a meeting of the ICA Executive Board in Tamanrasset, Algeria in 2009.
 He sought to encourage diversity within SLA, and its steering committee, elected in 2015 and re-elected in 2021, has included members from Brazil, Namibia, Portugal, Senegal, and Trinidad and Tobago, as well as Australia, Canada, France and the UK.
 His connections in SLA and the ICA Executive Board were instrumental in the setting up and running of the Diasporic Literary Archives Network from 2012 onwards.
 This network was formed with the aim of promoting international collaboration in the preservation of, and access to, literary archives.
 It brought together a group of established scholars and experts from a variety of institutional backgrounds, and across different disciplines and regions, to initiate a context in which to practice and scrutinise methodological and conceptual frameworks.
 Through a programme of workshops the network sought to establish an international perspective on these issues by examining the complicated and sometimes competing motives of different stakeholders.
 It succeeded in establishing new partnerships and new patterns of international solidarity (notably with archivists in Grenada, Namibia, Cameroon, and Trinidad and Tobago) which are expected to continue into the future.
-In the period 2016–2021, through the work of both the Diasporic Literary Archives Network and the ICA Section for Archives of Literature and Art, collaborations have continued with colleagues in UNESCO and Swisspeace and the Human Rights Working Group of the International Council on Archives; and work continues on the development of literary archives in countries outside Europe and North America, especially in the Caribbean region (for example with the Caribbean Literary Heritage project), in eastern and southern Africa, and with colleagues in countries including Malta, Croatia, Argentina and Colombia.